ShathaAjjaj/Linear-Regression-/README.md

 ## 🧠 Model Explanation

-Linear Regression models the relationship between a dependent variable and one or more independent variables using a straight line.
+Linear Regression is a supervised machine learning algorithm used to predict a value based on the relationship between variables.

+It tries to find the best-fitting straight line through a set of data points.

+🎯 When to Use Linear Regression

+When your data has a linear relationship (i.e. as x increases, y increases/decreases at a consistent rate).

+When you want to predict numbers (like price, age, temperature).

 ## ✅ Benefits